SilentByte/healthcam/README.md

 If they are wearing a mask, then the Raspberry Pi Turns a GPIO pin connected to a relay to HIGH, which will actuate the locking mechanism.

-In the event of an emergency, there is a manual override button which will trigger an interrupt, immediately opening the door, recording a picture and tagging the event as "override".
+In the event of an emergency or false detection, there is a manual override button which will trigger an interrupt, immediately opening the door, recording a picture and tagging the event as "override".